-Concorde's name reflects the development agreement between the United Kingdom and France.
+Concorde's name reflects the development agreement between the United Kingdom and French aircraft industries and governments.
 Although 20 airframes were built, in the UK any or all of them are unusually known simply as ‘The Concorde’ as if only one existed.

 The origins of the project date back to the early 1950’s when Sir Arnold Hall, Director of the Royal Aircraft Establishment (RAE), asked noted Welsh Aeronautical Engineer Morien Morgan to form a committee to study the potential of supersonic transport (SST).
 The group met for the first time in February 1954 and delivered their first report in April of the following year.

 Their recommendation outlined a configuration that looked very similar to an enlarged Avro 730 although the report also concluded that a 'short wingspan produced very little lift at low speeds and this would result in extremely long takeoff runs, frighteningly high landing speeds and would require enormous engine power to lift off from existing runways'.
 Based on this rather disheartening outcome, the group reported that in their opinion the concept of an SST was totally unfeasible.

 Soon after however, scientists at the Royal Aircraft Establishment at Farnborough published a series of new reports on a revolutionary 'wing planform', known in the UK as the 'slender-delta concept'.
 These reports changed almost overnight the entire nature and outlook of supersonic design.
 Although the 'delta' had already been used on aircraft prior to this point, these designs used planforms that were not remarkably different from the swept wing aircraft of the same wingspan, considered by the earlier committee.

 On 1st October 1956, the Ministry of Supply asked Morgan to form a new study group, the Supersonic Transport Advisory Committee (STAC) with the explicit goal of developing a practical SST design and finding industry partners to build it.